Affiliate links on Android Authority may earn us a commission. Learn more.

 MacBook Pro 16

 While Dell’s XPS 15 may hold down much of the Windows crowd, the 16-inch MacBook Pro is the most powerful video editing macOS laptop ever made.
 It’s available with up to 8TB of memory and 64GB of RAM, which is more than you would need for just about any project.
-If that’s not enough, Apple went for a six studio-quality microphone setup so that you can record dialogue with confidence.
+If that’s not enough, Apple has revamped its proprietary silicon lineup to include M1 Pro and M1 Max chips that deliver more power with more efficiency than ever seen in a Macbook.

 See also: The best Apple laptops